The company registration number is issued by Companies House when a new company is officially incorporated (registered).

 Companies incorporated in Scotland and Northern Ireland have CRNs that start with ‘SC’ or ‘NI’, respectively, followed by six numbers.
 Similarly, CRNs for LLPs begin with ‘NC’ and are followed by six numbers.

 Where can I find my company registration number?

-It can be found on all official correspondence sent to you by Companies House during the lifetime of your company, and it is available to view online by accessing the public register, using Companies House Service.
+Your CRN can also be found on all official correspondence received from Companies House, and it is available to view online by accessing the public register via Companies House Service.

 When do I need to use my company registration number?

 Company registration numbers are designed to identify individual companies and LLPs in many different circumstances, so you will have to provide your CRN when:

 - Making changes to your company at Companies House, e.g. changing the registered office address or the name of the company

 - Filing documents at Companies House, such as annual accounts and confirmation statements.

 - Registering the company at HMRC for Corporation Tax, PAYE, or VAT